nbn1343/startup-example/README.md

 * **Game** - I rough coded the design of what the basic game looks like.
 The function of the game will be implemented later.
 * **Login** - An input box and submit button for the player to put in their username and password.
 * **Database** - The scoreboard represent data pulled from the database.
-* **WebSocket** - The time score and the scoreboard on the game page represent realtime scores and updates.
+* **WebSocket** - On the play page, there is realtime data showing players who have just started a game as well as ones who have finished with their time score.